truefrontier/vue-soppy/Readme.md

 import Vue from 'vue';
 import VueRouter from 'vue-router';
 import { soppyRoutes, soppyRouter } from 'vue-soppy/utils/routing';
+import routesJSON from '@/router/routes.json';
-import SoppyBus from 'vue-soppy/utils/bus';
+// import SoppyBus from 'vue-soppy/utils/bus';

 const routes = [
-  // Override (or add more) routes found in @/router/routes.json ]
+  // Override (or add more) routes found in routesJSON ]

 const router = new VueRouter({
   mode: 'history',
   base: process.env.BASE_URL,
-  routes: soppyRoutes(routes),
+  routes: soppyRoutes(routesJSON, routes),
 });

 // For when any requests return a 401 Unauthorized status